 Brown bears possess anal sacs.
 A study in the Journal of Zoology confirmed that secretions relayed information about the sex of the bear and other information critical to the bear’s social system.
-It is thought that brown bears would use their tails to wipe the secretions onto surfaces much as giant pandas do.
+It is thought that brown bears would use their tails to wipe the secretions onto surfaces, much as giant pandas do.

 Do Polar Bears Have Tails?

-Even though the polar bear is classed as a marine mammal, and spend a lot of their lives in the water, they do not use their tails for swimming as some mammals do.
+Polar bears have tails; like the black bear and the brown bear, the tail is short, 2-5 inches (7–13 cm.)Polar bears are excellent swimmers.
+Polar bears swim up to 10 km/h (6 mph).
+Even though polar bears are classed as marine mammals and spend much of their lives in the water, they do not use their tails for swimming as some mammals do.

-Do Pandas Have Tails?
+Do Giant Pandas Have Tails?

 Pandas do use their tails, although this is not to convey feelings, as in animals such as dogs.
 According to Cheng du Research Base of Giant Panda Breeding, they have numerous glands in their tail, and one of these glands can excrete an acidic odor.
 This gland is called the circumanal gland.

 Giant pandas use the odor to mark their territory, smearing the scent onto surfaces, walls, and the ground with their tail where they usually travel.
 Other pandas, once they smell the odor, will avoid these areas.
-Pandas use their tails to wipe the odor onto different surfaces.
+Pandas use their seats to wipe the odor onto different surfaces.